kubesphere/website/content/en/docs/installing-on-linux/_index.md

 icon: "/images/docs/docs.svg"
 ---

 This chapter demonstrates how to use KubeKey to provision a production-ready Kubernetes and KubeSphere cluster on Linux in different environments.
-You can also use KubeKey to easily scale up and down your cluster and set various storage classes based on your needs.
+You can also use KubeKey to easily scale out and in your cluster and set various storage classes based on your needs.

 ## Introduction